kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

   - `foo.component.tsx`
   - `useFoo.hook.ts`
 - Move TypeScript types and interfaces to separate file if it would be beneficial (e.g. long complex interface requires a lot of scrolling to get to the actual component code).
-- Some directories we use:
-  - `js/hooks` - for custom hooks that are shared between multiple components in different routes/features
-  - `js/components/common` - for simple general components like button or checkbox
-- Include storybook stories or tests as sibling file (e.g. `button.component.tsx` next to `button.stories.tsx`).
+- Include Storybook stories or tests as sibling file (e.g. `button.component.tsx` next to `button.stories.tsx`).
 - Avoid deep relative paths in imports.
 Do not import `../../../foo/bar/far.ts`.

 JS: